sigcsets/sigcse2022/_reviewers/paper-review-process.md

 ---
-layout: default
+layout: page
+order: 1.1
 title: Paper Review Process
 showTitle: true
 ---

-SIGCSE papers are reviewed using a dual anonymous process managed through EasyChair.
+SIGCSE Technical Symposium papers are reviewed using a dual anonymous process (see below) managed through EasyChair.
 There are four phases to the review process: [bid](#bid), [review](#review), [discussion](#discussion), and [recommendation](#recommendation).
 In addition to the Program Co-Chairs, two other types of volunteers contribute to this process:
 - **Reviewers** provide high-quality reviews for submissions to provide authors with feedback so they may improve their work for presentation or future submission.
 - **Associate Program Chairs** (APCs) meta-review each paper and provide a recommendation and feedback to the Program Chairs.

-Each *paper* submission will receive 4 reviews and a meta-review.
+Each *paper* submission will receive 3 reviews and a meta-review.

 All reviews are submitted through EasyChair.
 Reviewers are considered "Ordinary PC members" in EasyChair.
 APCs are considered "Senior PC members" in EasyChair.

+### Dual Anonymous Review Process
-In the dual anonymous process, all paper submissions are anonymous and reviewers and APCs are anonymous to each other and the authors.
-During the discussion, please refer to other reviewers by their reviewer number for each paper's review.
+In the dual anonymous process, submissions are anonymized (so reviewers and APCs are unaware of the author) and reviewers and APCs are anonymous to each other and the authors.
+During the discussion of a paper in EasyChair, reviewers can refer to each other by their reviewer number on that  paper’s review.

 ## Reviewer and APC Timeline